How To Develop A Social Media Approval Workflow For Your Brand [+Infographic]

 Image Source: Uber

 Statusbrew’s Asset Manager maintains a pool of your brand’s digital content, making it easily shareable with your team members.
-You can filter the assets based on tags, quickly choose the stored content and schedule it with a click of a button.
+You can filter the assets, quickly choose the stored content and schedule it with a click of a button.

-With all the guidelines in place, you might feel as though the formatting of social media platforms is restricting you, but you have creative control over your brand's tone and voice.
+With all the brand guidelines in place, you might feel as though the formatting of social media platforms is restricting you, but you still have creative control over your brand's tone and voice.

-In some teams, approvers are unsure of what's expected out of the social media approval workflow, and such teams have a lot of approvers for a single content piece.
+In some social media teams, approvers are unsure of what's expected out of the social media approval workflow.
+Usually, such teams have a lot of approvers for a single content piece.

-The approvals must be aware of what's expected of them to make the entire social media content creation and publishing process more efficient.
-Proper communication between the creators and approvers will improve the social media marketing efforts of the team and give better results.
+That's why the approvals must be aware of what's expected of them to make the entire social media content creation and publishing process more efficient.
+Proper communication between the creators and approvers will improve the team's social media marketing efforts and give better results.

-You need to develop an approval outline that lists all the crucial details, such as the allotted time for review of each content piece and how feedback should be provided, and share it with the approver.
-This makes the approval requests clear and consistent, so the entire team is on the same page to minimize any delay or confusion in the social media approval process.
+Develop an approval outline that lists all the crucial details, such as the allotted time for review of each content piece and how feedback should be provided, and share it with the approver.
+This will make the approval requests clear and consistent, so the entire team is on the same page to minimize any delay or confusion in the approval process.

 A single piece of social media content will have several stages of creation.
 Different team members would be responsible for different stages.
 To make the entire piece of content ready for approval, divide and set a timeline for each team member involved in the creation process.